Cranberry Orange Sauce

 - 1 teaspoon cinnamon

-Combine all the ingredients into small sauce pan.
+Combine all of the ingredients into a medium saucepan.

-Bring sauce to a boil, then reduce the heat to a simmer, and cook until most of the cranberry skins pop.
+Bring sauce to a boil; reduce the heat to a simmer, and cook, stirring occasionally until most of the cranberry skins pop, and the sauce has thickened slightly.

 I wish it was more complicated, but it’s not.
 Serve this up to your guests at Thanksgiving and they will be very thankful.